ChelseaSmile666/Cognitive-Psych/README.md

 # Cognitive-Psych
-Create Website for Standalone App for Mental Health \n Links to individual studies
+Create Website for Standalone App for Mental Health

+Links to individual studies